berlinplan/berlinplan.github.io/readme.md

 > Clear values and non/low hierarchical structures in ideological groups versus hierarchical pathocratic classical armies with double morals.

-### having no defined values and act Moral, bullshit?
+### Is it possible to have no defined values and act morally?

 > morality: standards of behaviour; principles of right and wrong.
 (190)